 Neff’s Canyon trails are found in Mounthaven, Utah, which is just a 34 minute drive from the center of Salt Lake City.
 It’s located southeast of the state capital and directly south of Mill Creek Canyon, running at the base of Mt Olympus.
 The hiking area’s exact address if you want to enter it into your phone or GPS is 4326 White Way, Salt Lake City, UT.

 The canyon trails are near Neff’s Cave, which is one of the deepest caves in the country, and was named a National Natural Landmark in 1977.
+If you are in to caving, then exploring Neff’s Cave if a can’t miss if you are in the area.

 Other things you should know before your trip: